 A/c systems are normally powered by electricity, which is made from nonrenewable fuel sources.
 Using electricity requires a large amount of energy, which produces co2.
 At extreme levels, this greenhouse gas can trap heat near the world’s surface area.
-This can contribute to such environment damage as global warming.
+This can contribute to such environmental damage as global warming.
 So when you use an a/c unit, you’re contributing to greenhouse gas emissions.
 Nevertheless, newer models are more energy efficient and use less electricity than older models.

 Is an Out-of-date Air Conditioner System Worse for the Environment?

 If your HVAC system is outdated and inefficient, it will likely burn more electricity than newer systems.
 This may be using more energy than needed.
 This suggests that you’re paying more money on your power bill while producing more greenhouse gas emissions into the atmosphere.
 And if they have not been maintained properly, they can leak refrigerant into the environment.
-This is an environmental risk in addition to possibly hazardous to your health if it’s inhaled or touched.
+This is an environmental risk in addition to possibly being hazardous to your health if it’s inhaled or touched.